Modeling the Progenitor Stars of Observed IIP Supernovae: Possible Progenitor Stars of Observed IIP SNe

-We find their explosion energy are identical (both are $1.2\;\foe$), and their shape of the LC from observation are identical, their V band and R band are nearly constant until 95 days after the explosion, which suggests these two stars may have a similar property and stellar structure in progenitor (see Figure \ref{fig15:light curve}-(b)).
+We find that LC profiles of $SN\;1999em$ and $SN\;1999gi$ are identical; their $V$ band and $R$ band are nearly constant until 95 days after the explosion, which suggests these two SNe may originate from two similar progenitor stars (see Figure \ref{fig15:factors to light curve}-(b)). \cite{Utrobin(2007)} and \cite{Berstenetal.(2011)} suggest that $SN\;1999em$ came from a $19\;\Msun$ star with an explosion energy of $1.25\;\foe$.
+On the other hand, \cite{Baklanovetal.(2005)} shows that the progenitor of $SN\;1999em$ came from a $15\;\Msun$ star with a metallicity of 0.03 and an explosion energy of $\approx0.6\;\foe$.
+However, our fitting results suggest that the progenitor of $SN\;1999em$ and $SN\;1999gi$ likely come from a $13\;\Msun$ solar metallicity star with an explosion energy of $1.2\;\foe$.
+The discrepancies among these models may be caused by mass loss recipes and explosion setups adopted in these studies.
+Nevertheless, \cite{Smarttetal.(2002)} used pre-explosion images of $SN\;1999em$ to infer its progenitor mass ranging from $11\;-\;13\;\Msun$, consistent with \cite{Elmhamdietal.(2003)}.
+Besides, the $M_{\rm Ni}$ observed by \cite{Elmhamdietal.(2003)} is $\sim 0.02\;\Msun$, matching well with our findings.

-Although the plateau-phase data of $SN\;2003gd$ is insufficient, the rapid change from plateau to linear suggests the SN faints quickly, revealing that the nickel formed in the iron core is smaller.
-Because we set $M_{\rm Ni}\;=\;0.02\Msun$, we think that the initial mass of the progenitor should be more than $15\Msun$ to follow our conclusion.
-The explosion we fit is $0.6\;\foe$; if the progenitor mass is lower than we predict, its energy may be $0.3\;-\;0.4\;\foe$, a low-explosion-energy SN.
-However, in the paper of \cite{Hendryetal.(2005)}, they predicted initial mass is $8^{\;+4}_{\;-2}\Msun$, which somewhat contradicts our results, which may result from the observation in plateau-phase we obtain is too scarce to analyze and fit accurately (see Figure \ref{fig15:light curve}-(c)).
+Although the early plateau-phase data of $SN\;2003gd$ is missing, the rapid change from plateau to linear suggests the SN faints quickly, revealing that the $M_{\rm Ni}$ should be smaller.
+If the best-fit $M_{\rm Ni}\;=\;0.02\;\Msun$, we infer the progenitor's initial mass should be more than $15\;\Msun$ to align with the observation.
+The fitting explosion energy is $0.6\;\foe$; if the progenitor mass is lower than we predict, its energy should decrease $0.3\;-\;0.4\;\foe$, a low-explosion-energy SN.
+However, \cite{Hendryetal.(2005)} suggests initial mass for $SN\;2003gd$ is $8^{\;+4}_{\;-2}\;\Msun$, which differs from our results.
+We conjecture that the difference comes from the incomplete data (see Figure \ref{fig15:light curve}-(c)).

-$SN\;2004dj$ is unique because its progenitor was in a compact cluster (Sandage 96) in NGC 2403.
+Since the progenitor of $SN\;2004dj$ was in a compact star cluster (Sandage 96) in NGC 2403.
 The age of a cluster can be determined more precisely than that of a single star.
 Thus, the evolutionary state of the progenitor could be assured by the analysis of the cluster SED (spectral energy distribution) \citep{Vinketal.(2006)}.